 Local primary schools to get first sight of new science education centre

 Pupils from four primary schools in and around Headington are getting the chance to go on site at Stansfeld Park in Headington Quarry this week, to see how work is progressing on Science Oxford’s new education centre.
+Pupils from St Andrews Primary School will be visiting this Friday 29th June.

 Local construction firm Beard Oxford is building the SOC and it is they who invited invited pupils from the four closest primary schools (Wood Farm Primary School, Bayard’s Hill Primary School, St Andrews Primary School and Windmill Primary School) to come for a tour.